sjentsch/lsjDocs/Ch16/Ch16_Bayes_1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first thing you need to do is ignore what I told you about the
 umbrella, and write down your pre-existing beliefs about rain.
-Thit is
+This is
 important.
 If you want to be honest about how your beliefs have been
 revised in the light of new evidence (data) then you *must* say
 something about what you believed before those data appeared!
 So, what